| Home | Greeting | Catalog | Magazine Articles | Photos | Links | Contact | Ordering |

 slide.

-There are any number of serious gun-toters who will swear the
+There are any number of serious gun-toters who will

-commander-length slide is just about the perfect compromise - big
+commander-length slide is just about the perfect

 enough to shoot well, small enough to hide easily.
-They'll

 get no argument from me or Mr. Early.